-This keyword is used to define the division of line(s).
-The div keyword also works on a set of lines (see qadd).
+The div keyword works on a line or a set of lines (see qadd).
 The division controls the number of nodes created when the geometry is meshed (see elty and mesh).
 For example, div all 4 attaches the division of 4 to all lines.
 With the keyword mult or div in combination with a value, it is possible to multiply or divide already assigned divisions: